BA (Hons) (Oxon) Medical Sciences

 Rhythmic contractions of the heart are essential to most larger complex organisms: circulation of oxygenated and nutrient-rich fluid providing the substrates for continued cell function across the organism.
 These rhythms can become abnormal in diseases and form a significant part of the mortality and morbidity associated with cardiovascular disease - the biggest cause of global mortality.

-Additionally, Alex champions the Lei group's integration of novel bioinformatics techniques across our manifold projects, and is a keen R advocate despite currently teaching himself more advanced Python.
+Additionally, Alex champions the Lei group's integration of novel bioinformatics techniques across our manifold projects, and works across R and Python using both local and HPC resources.
 Alex teaches both undergraduate and postgraduate students in cell culture, cardiac electrophysiology, general coding, and bioinformatics.

 Outside Alex's research

-Alex holds the role of Assistant Dean at Corpus Christi College, and is the post-graduate representative to the Medical Sciences Divisional Board: where he represents student interests across a range of committees, including the University-level Research and Innovation Committee, at one of the highest positions available for student representatives in the wider University.
+Alex held the role of Assistant Dean at Corpus Christi College, and was the post-graduate representative to the Medical Sciences Divisional Board.

 Outside of his work: Alex is improving his European languages, facilitated 'in-depth Fellowships' with the Centre for Effective Altruism, and is taking courses to improve his understanding of economics.